Skull and Dagger (honor society)

+Skull and Dagger Society is the oldest secret honor society at the University of Southern California.

+History

-The Skull and Dagger Society is the oldest secret honor society at the University of Southern California.
-Cofounded in 1913 by Hallam H. Anderson and Cloyd H. Marvin, the Society is primarily for graduating seniors consisting of leaders, scholars, and student-athletes.
-Many great USC alumni have been members of the Skull and Dagger Society, though the identities of the members are kept a secret.
+Hallam H. Anderson and Cloyd H. Marvin founded Skull and Dagger Society at the University of Southern California in 1913.
+The Society is primarily for graduating seniors consisting of leaders, scholars, and student-athletes.

-Membership in Skull and Dagger is highly selective and is offered to USC students and alumni who have demonstrated exceptional leadership, service, and achievement in their academic, personal, and professional lives.
+Traditions

 The society is known for its tradition of secrecy and discretion, and its members are sworn to keep the group's activities and identity confidential.

-The Skull and Dagger Society is known for its involvement in many important USC events and traditions, such as the homecoming parade and the senior class gift.
-Members of the society also participate in community service projects and charitable activities, and many go on to achieve great success in a variety of fields after graduation.

-Traditions

-Pranks

 Newly inducted members each year pull a prank on the University and the student body.
 In the past, members have pranked the school by announcing an on campus early screening of the Star Wars Episode I trailer, only to greet the hundreds of students lined up outside the auditorium with U-Haul trailer with a poster that read: "Star Wars Trailer--Episode 1."Another notable prank includes the Society's 1997 prank, where it staged a memorial for Traveler IV, the University's horse mascot.
 During the event, a trailer supposedly containing the replacement of Traveler IV arrived only to reveal a donkey, wrapped in a banner that read, "Traveler IV is alive.
 Don't you feel like an ass?"
 Recently, the Society has been criticized for its annual prank practice with opponents stating that some of the pranks "damage the trustworthiness and credibility of respected campus services."

-Attire

 On the day of the prank the newly initiated members reveal themselves wearing odd hats and tailcoats.

-Dinner Dance

-The Society hosts an annual dinner dance at an upscale venue for its new members.
+Activities

+The Skull and Dagger Society is known for its involvement in many important USC events and traditions, such as the homecoming parade and the senior class gift.
+Members of the society also participate in community service projects and charitable activities.

+Philanthropy

 Gifts to USC

-Skull and Dagger has been known to make gifts to the University.
+Skull and Dagger has made gifts to the University.
 In 1994, the Society donated "The Wall of Scholars" to honor students who have won national and international fellowships, as well as recipients of USC awards.
 In 2011, the Society embarked to restore the University's class marker tradition and has been donating class markers ever since.